jkone27/cat/README.md

 }
 ```

-#### Strict Result (usage)
+### Strict Result
 and now let's see the different behaviour of strict result, once we wrap again our "could-be" failing service,
-wrapped with a strict IResult, which has more static type checking, thus providing better type inference in method chains:
+wrapped with a strict `IResult`, which has more static type checking, thus providing better type inference in method chains:
 ```cs
 public class WrappedServiceStrict
 {